Profilerr

 Making the first frag, the Brazilian star went down but jump-checked how many opponents were coming.
 After seeing a few, he jumped once again and shot a no-scope from AWP, taking two opponents at once, and then delivered another close-distance kill.
 Such a moment demoralized the American team, which allowed the Brazilians to secure extra time and win the map and the whole semifinal series before beating NAVI in the final.

-That was really a great moment to dedicate enough imagination and sprays on the wall, and luckily, Valve transitioned it to the CS2 map version, too.
-Out of all the map graffiti in Counter-Strike 2, this one inspires the most to try to recreate it when playing on B bombsite on Mirage, and for a reason.
+That was really a great moment, worthy of Mirage graffiti that, luckily, Valve transitioned to the CS2 map version, too.
+Out of all, the coldzera graffiti inspires the most to try to recreate it when playing on B bombsite on Mirage, and for a reason.

 s1mple — Double No-scope (Descended from the Heaven)

-If you know someone who remembers and explains all graffiti in Counter-Strike, such a person definitely knows about the insane highlight by Oleksandr 's1mple' Kostyliev on Cache.
-On July’s ESL One Cologne 2016 Major, Team Liquid came to the semifinal against fnatic strong, which was doubly true for the young Ukrainian star s1mple.
+If you know someone who remembers the good old days in CS and is a real fan, such a person definitely knows about the s1mple graffiti and insane highlight by Oleksandr Kostyliev on Cache.
+In July’s ESL One Cologne 2016 Major, Team Liquid came to the semifinal against fnatic strong, which was doubly true for the young Ukrainian star, s1mple.

 Fnatic dove into the last round on the T-Side with a weak economy and lost Cache 16-13, just repeating the losing score from Cobblestone.
 TL went to the final but once again lost it to the Brazilian squad with Fallen and coldzera, who were playing under the SK Gaming tags at that time.

-It will be interesting to see if Valve adds this graffiti to the CS2 version of the map.
+It will be interesting to see if Valve adds this graffiti to the CS2 version of the map at some point.

 friberg — Via Adamo (Banana King)

-Diving deep into the history of CS2 in-game graffiti on all maps, we can’t go past the one dedicated to.
-It’s not a secret that some players can be insane on particular positions and maps, like rain on A Site Mirage or ropz in the A Site pit on Inferno.
+Diving deep into the history of CS graffiti, we can’t go past this one.
+It’s not a secret that some players can be insane on particular positions and maps, like rain on A Site Mirage or ropz in the A Site Pit on Inferno.
 However, the only player who deserved Valve’s attention as the unbeatable maestro was Adam 'friberg' Friberg, who is still considered to be the one and only Banana King.
-To get this CS2 graffiti explained, you need to understand that he was NiP’s driving force and their key to the success on Inferno, especially during ESL One: Cologne 2014 Grand Final and Copenhagen Games 2014, won by the Swedish team.
+To get Via Adamo meaning, you need to understand that he was NiP’s driving force and their key to the success on Inferno, especially during ESL One: Cologne 2014 Grand Final and Copenhagen Games 2014.
 The timeline of Adam’s heroics and Valve’s appreciation lasted about two years, as the graffiti appeared only in 2016.

-Interestingly, there is no single highlight from friberg that brought him a personal plate “Via Adamo” on the Banana, which means Adam Street in Italian.
-Eventually, Inferno in Counter-Strike 2 was totally remade, and Valve removed the historical elements from the map for unknown reasons.
+Interestingly, there is no single highlight from friberg that brought him a personal plate, “Via Adamo”, on the Banana, which means Adam Street in Italian.
+Eventually, Inferno in Counter-Strike 2 was totally remade, and Valve removed the historical element from the map for unknown reasons.
 Maybe the map will get an update in the future, or at least Valve will give us some explanations as to why some graffiti were ported from CS:GO and some disappeared.

 Dosia — 200IQ Nade (Genius Grenade)

-Another notable map’s graffiti in Counter-Strike belongs to Mihail 'Dosia' Stolyarov, who threw a 200-IQ grenade during the PGL Krakow Major Final in July 2017.
-Gambit were heavily leading Immortals 9-1 on the final map Inferno, but the Brazilians successfully executed A Site, sending low-HP Zeus to save AWP.
+Another notable moment in CS2 graffiti history belongs to Mihail 'Dosia' Stolyarov, who threw a 200-IQ grenade during the PGL Krakow Major Final in July 2017.
+Gambit were heavily leading Immortals 9-1 on the final map Inferno, but the Brazilians successfully executed A Site, sending away low-HP Zeus to save AWP.
 Understanding the importance of the economy and the potential comeback from Immortals, Dosia went to the Apartments and looked for some exit frags.

 The graffiti in the Pit corner had an Italian text that is translated as ‘No, you can't escape now’ — a pretty obvious link to Dosia’s grenade.
 Unfortunately, the CS2 version of Inferno doesn’t contain any signs of this graffiti, just like the signs of Adam Friberg’s achievements on the Banana.